Deformities in Developing Nations

 Why is the need so extreme?

 For the poor in developing nations, accessing necessary medical and surgical care is extremely difficult due to their remote location, lack of medical facilities and financial constraints.
-Conditions that would be treated in the early stages in developed nations, grow to the point of being life threatening.
-The consequence for many is a lifetime of disability, rejection and sometimes even death.
+Conditions that would be treated in the early stages in developed nations can become life-threatening.
+The consequence for many is a lifetime of disability and rejection, and sometimes even death.

 Benign skin growths such as cysts and lipomas begin as small growths but, without treatment, can become disfiguring and debilitating.
 Those suffering from these tumours often become social outcasts.